kostia/jquery.li18n/README.md

 * https://github.com/recurser/jquery-i18n Similar to `i18next`, but the API is `HTMLElement` scentric.
 * https://github.com/wikimedia/jquery.i18n Similar to `i18next`, but unfortunately with some odd behaviour.

+## Contributing

+* In case of a feature request or a bug feel free to file an issue describing the requested feature or the buggy behavior: https://github.com/kostia/jquery.li18n/issues.
+* If you want to help out with coding, then make sure the test suite is green before issuing a pull request: https://github.com/kostia/jquery.li18n/pulls.

 ## License

 The MIT License (MIT)